Birth Injury Claims

 We recognise that many victims of birth injuries are hesitant to make a claim against the NHS, as they may feel guilty about making a claim against those who are tasked with saving lives.
 However, making a claim for compensation is not only your legal right, but it enables hospitals and staff to evaluate vulnerabilities in their practices and improve their standards.
 As well as receiving justice for you and your child, this can also help to prevent similar mistakes and injuries being inflicted upon other mothers and babies in the future.

-What are the benefits of choosing us to process your claim?
+What are the benefits of choosing a solicitor to process your claim?

-We recognise the delicate nature of birth injury claims and as such, we guarantee an empathetic and gentle approach in all interactions with you.
+We recognise the delicate nature of birth injury claims.
 We appreciate that the shock and stress of suffering an injury during an event that should be remembered as one of the most significantly blissful occasions in a person’s life can be overwhelmingly traumatic.

-Some of the additional benefits of using our firm for your medical negligence claim include:
+Some of the benefits of using a solicitor for your medical negligence claim include:

 - Medical negligence solicitors with expert knowledge and experience of birth injury cases